TanManWeb/localhost-conditional-tag/README.md

 ```

 ## Practical uses of this plugin
-- to prevent running analytics, statistics and other page trackers on localhost
+- to prevent analytics, statistics and other page trackers to run on localhost that may potentially slow down page loading times
 - to display messages and/or execute snippets of code only on localhost
 - to display messages and/or execute snippets of code only on the live website

 ## Screenshots
-This plugin does not add anything to the WordPress backend.
-There are no screenshots.
+There are no screenshots because this plugin does not add anything to the WordPress backend.

 ## Changelog
 Version 1.0.0 - First plugin release.